Alteheit/entipy/README.md

     observed_name = ObservedNameField
 ```

-Once you have modeled your reference class, you can use it to create Reference objects like so:
+Once you have modeled your reference class, you can use it to create Reference objects like so.
+Your Reference objects can be instantiated with kwargs.
+The value of each kwarg should be the value you intend the respective Field to take.

 ```python
 ref_1 = ProductNameReference(observed_name="PrimeHarvestCheese10Qg")